SM4991/php-google-drive/README.md

 Description
 ----------------
-This project provides option to view files added under google drive and upload files to google drive using OAuth 2.0
+This project provides option to view files added under google drive and upload files to google drive using OAuth 2.0 Via PHP

 Installation
 ------------------------